-A grace note symbol starts with a G. It is entered in its natural order, i.e. normally before the main note symbol.
-After G, and before the note name, comes any combination of the following options:
+A grace note symbol starts with a G. It is entered in its natural order, i.e. before the main note symbol for a normal grace, behind the main note symbol for an after-grace.
+After G comes any combination of the following options:

-- A single digit representing the number of notes in the grace (default is 1) 24. - m and a digit (for multiplicity), representing the number of flags or beams (default is 1; 0 is allowed). - s (for slur): this joins all notes of the grace to the main note (no s is needed in the main note symbol). - x for a slash (only for single graces), - 1 or u to force the direction of the stem(s) as desired.
+- A single digit representing the number of notes 32 in the grace.
+The default is 1. - m (for multiplicity) and a digit, representing the number of flags or beams.
+The default is 1; 0 is allowed. - s (for slur): this joins all notes of the grace to the main note.
+No s is needed in the main note symbol. - x for a slash (only for single graces), - 1 or u to force the direction of the stem(s) as desired.

 Next comes the only required character, the first grace-note name.
-No time value must be entered, but, if needed, the relative octave or an accidental can be given as in a normal note.
+No time value must be entered, but, if needed, an octave (relative or explicit) or an accidental can be given as in a